astramieri/aws-cloud-practitioner/docs/account/cost_allocation_tags.md

 # Cost Allocation Tags

-- Use **cost allocation tags** to track your AWS costs on a detailed level
+- Use **Cost Allocation Tags** to track your AWS costs on a detailed level
 - **AWS generated tags**
     - Automatically applied to the resource you create
     - Starts with prefix **aws:** (e.g. aws:createdBy)